 Manitoba School Improvement Program ●

-Supports schools in their efforts to help high school students do better academically.
-United Way supports giving students a voice in their own learning, and helping them identify the issues that matter most to them, along with solutions that take their schools, families and communities into account.
+Supports schools in their efforts to help high school students do better academically, giving students a voice in their own learning, and helping them identify the issues that matter most to them, along with solutions that take their schools, families and communities into account.

-The Peaceful Village project will provide support to newcomer students and their families.
+The Peaceful Village project provides support to newcomer students and their families.
 The program is centred in a human rights and social justice framework.
 The comprehensive program includes academic, social, and financial supports.
-The program is designed to support newcomer students and their families.

 Maples Youth Activity Centre ●

-Offers a range of safe, organized recreational activities for youth aged nine to 17 during the critical hours when they are not in school: evenings, in-service days, and school holidays.
-MYAC’s goal is to help kids do better socially and academically.
-MYAC also provides young people with job and volunteer placements and works to build a strong connection between youth and their community.
+Offers a range of safe, organized recreational activities for youth aged nine to 17 during critical hours when they are not in school.
+MYAC’s goal is to help kids do better socially and academically and provide young people with job and volunteer placements.

 Marlene Street Resource Centre ●

 Supports individual ability, stronger families and a safer community through programming aimed at youth and adults within a diverse family housing complex in St. Vital.
-The Centre’s resources include a clothing depot, lending library, as well as computer, fax, photocopier and telephone access.
-Adult programs include a tenant council, community kitchen and workshops.
+Resources include a clothing depot, lending library, as well as computer, fax, photocopier and telephone access, a tenant council, community kitchen and workshops.
 The Marlene Street Kids Program offers a homework club, cooking group, teen group, arts and crafts and computer camps.